New Jersey Historical Society

-The New Jersey Historical Society is a historical society and museum located in Newark, Essex County, New Jersey, United States.
+The New Jersey Historical Society is a historical society and museum located in Newark, New Jersey, United States.
 The Historical Society is housed in the former headquarters of the Essex Club.
 It has two floors of exhibition space, a gift shop, and a hall for lectures.
 The NJHS offers occasional Newark walking tours.
 The Society formerly published the academic journal, New Jersey History.